 “It is a great honor to be a part of Historic Routt County.
 I have felt an immense sense of privilege while exploring Routt County and discovering the stories behind the places and the people that have shaped our community.
 I look forward to playing a role in preserving Routt County’s special places so everyone can appreciate them and the stories they represent.”

 Emily holds a B.A. in history from Lewis & Clark College, where she studied the history of the American west, environmental history, and Australian history.
-She is quickly learning the field of historic preservation as HRC’s new ED.
+She is particularly interested in how we use preservation as a tool to create vital and valued community spaces.

 More information coming soon!